What Science is NOT

 5. It's not a process

-forces, by definition, do not reliably follow the laws of nature).
+not predictably follow the laws of nature).
+Whatever results

 6. It's not a process

-Science is a process which can only produce "possible"
+Science is a process that can only produce "possible"

 to "highly probable" explanations for natural